Silky Smooth Dough Recipe without Cream of Tartar

 Learn how to make the softest play dough recipe without cream of tartar | Super soft play dough recipe without cream of tartar | corn starch playdough recipe | homemade playdough with cornstarch | soft play dough recipe | how to make playdough with cornstarch

-Remove from heat.
+Once the mixture has formed a dough, remove from heat.
 Allow to cool for a bit, then knead well.

 Don’t add any extra flour or cornstarch until the dough is completely cooled.
 Like making a delicious sweet and sour sauce, the play dough won’t fully thicken until it is completely cooled.